 Cancelled Species Licence - means a Species Licence that has been cancelled as indicated on the licence.
-The Species Licence must be cancelled immediately upon killing the animal.

 Caribou - 5 Point Bull - has one antler which bears at least 5 tines (points), including the tip of the main beam above the rear point.
 If rear point is missing, the first rear-facing point will be used as the rear point.